Brazil registers 112,286 cases of coronavirus, 251 COVID-19 deaths | Health

 Brazil reported 112,286 new cases of coronavirus in the past 24 hours and 251 COVID-19 deaths, the Health Ministry said on Friday.

-The country has now registered 22,927,203 cases since the pandemic began, while the official death toll has risen to 620,796, according to ministry data.
-(Writing by Carolina Pulice)
+The country has now registered 22,927,203 cases since the pandemic began nearly two years ago, while the official death toll has risen to 620,796, according to ministry data.
+Friday's number of new cases is the highest since June 23 last year in regular records and represents a huge leap from the same day of the week last year, when 63,292 cases were recorded.

+Brazil has the third highest number of deaths from COVID-19, behind the United States and Russia, and the third most confirmed cases, after the United States and India.
+(Writing by Carolina Pulice; editing by Grant McCool)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)